tayfunates/intuitive-physics/README.md

 b2VisBody holds color and/or texture information for box2d bodies to be rendered in our own renderer. b2VisWorld is the corresponding class which knows that the attached bodies has the type of b2VisBody.

+For material textures (if used), b2VisTexture depend on libpng to load texture from file.

 ### what if

 Folder **what if** contains a Unity project which implements the simulations in 3-dimensional environments.